Are Over-the-Counter Phenylephrine Products Safe and Effective?

 What should I do if I took too much phenylephrine?

-If you or someone else takes too much phenylephrine, takes it by mistake, or you have questions, help from experts is available through the webPOISONCONTROL online tool at www.poison.org and by phone at 1-800-222-1222.
+If you or someone else takes too much phenylephrine, takes it by mistake, or you have questions, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
 Poison Control guidance is always free, confidential, and available 24 hours a day online or by phone.

 Maryann Amirshahi, PharmD, MD, MPH, PhD